DEEP-IMPACT-AG/staticweb-build/README.md

 ```

 ## Development 👾
-To start the development server just run the `dev` task.
+To start the development server just run the `dev` task:
 ```
 $ npm run dev
 ```